 with the stall-parameter $k_s\equiv c\eta_C/(2-\eta_C)$ and the maximal power $P_\mathrm{max}\equiv \mu k_s^2(T_c+T_h)/(2(u_1+u_2))$.
 The system operates as a heat engine delivering mechanical work for $0<k<k_s$.
 Its efficiency is then given by

 The diffusion coefficients $D_{w,c,h}$ of the three currents can be calculated analytically as well.
 It turns out that the uncertainty relation \eqref{eq:unc} becomes the same for each current,

 with the entropy production rate $\sigma$ as defined in Eq.~\eqref{eq:sigma}.
 The resulting bounds on the power and efficiency are shown in Fig.~\ref{fig:gyrator}b.
 These bounds become strong when the ratio $D_w\sigma/j_w^2$ in Eq.~\eqref{eq:unc_gyr} is close to one, as it is the case for moderate temperature differences or small couplings $c$ with respect to the parameters $u_{1,2}$.
 For $k$ close to $k_s$, the bounds on both power and efficiency become tight in linear order in $(k_s-k)$ independently of all other parameters.
-Due to a tight coupling between heat and work currents, this regime corresponds to a weak driving of the system within linear response, for which the uncertainty relation can generally be saturated.
-For $k\to k_s$, the efficiency approaches the Carnot limit, which is accompanied by vanishing power.
+Because of a tight coupling between heat and work currents, this regime corresponds to a weak driving of the system within the linear response regime, for which the uncertainty relation can generally be saturated.
+"For $k\to k_s$, as the efficiency approaches the Carnot limit, the power vanishes.
 Since the constancy of the power remains finite, this typical behavior of a heat engine can be interpreted as a consequence of the universal relation~\eqref{eq:b1}.
 The unusual case of finite power close to Carnot efficiency can yet be obtained by scaling the mobility $\mu$, which comes at the cost of diverging power fluctuations~\cite{Note2}.

 In summary, we have derived a bound providing a universal trade-off between power, efficiency and constancy, i.e., fluctuations in the power output.
 A finite (or even diverging) power as Carnot efficiency is approached necessarily requires the latter to diverge.
 The three versions of the bound hold beyond the linear response regime of a small temperature difference between the two heat reservoirs.
-We have derived these results for steady state engines described by a thermodynamically consistent Markovian dynamics on a discrete state space and for overdamped Langevin dynamics.
+We have derived these results for steady-state engines described by a thermodynamically consistent Markovian dynamics on a discrete state space and for overdamped Langevin dynamics.
 They also apply to apparently non-Markovian heat engines, provided that there is a sufficiently fine-grained level of description on which the system obeys a Markovian stochastic dynamics, however complex this description might be.
 The generalization to underdamped Langevin dynamics might be somewhat more subtle.